nextsimhub/nextsimdg/docs/xios.rst

   restart_file = my_restart_file.nc
   restart_period = P0-0T02:00:00

-In the case of forcing files, the input file name is configured differently, via the ``filename`` entry in the ``XiosForcing`` section.
+In the cases of forcing and diagnostics files, the file names are configured differently, via the ``filename`` entry in the ``XiosForcing`` and/or ``XiosDiagnostic`` sections, respectively.
 For example,

 .. code-block::